 While REPAYE does help out many people who missed out on PAYE, it is far from a perfect solution.
 In fact, it may be a mistake in some circumstances.

 Here are three ways REPAYE could be a mistake:

 Issue 1: You are married, and your spouse does not have federal student loans.

 IBR and PAYE have a pretty simple mechanism in place to avoid a “marriage penalty” for student loan borrowers.
 If you want your payments to be calculated independently from your spouse’s income, you file your taxes separately.
 It isn’t a perfect system, but it can shield spousal income from student loan payments.

 REPAYE has no such provision.
 Whether you and your spouse file taxes separately or jointly, spousal income is still expected to be reported.
 The question then becomes, which is better, 10% of your combined income or 15% of your individual income?
 The differences in the tax bill only serve to complicate the math further.

 The bottom line here is that if you are married and your spouse does not have federal student loans, you will have some serious math to do to find out your best option.

 Issue 2: You have been on IBR for a long time and are closing in on forgiveness.

 One of the nice parts about IBR is that if you make the required payments for 25 years, the remainder of your loan balance is forgiven.
-(Note: it is still taxed by the federal government, but the student loan is forgiven).
+(Note: it may still taxed by the federal government, but the student loan is forgiven).

 REPAYE is very similar, and in some ways better.
 If you have undergraduate loans, they can be forgiven after 20 years.
 If you have graduate school loans as well, they can be forgiven after 25 years.